wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Best Practices
 ^^^^^^^^^^^^^^^^^^^^^^

-* Teams should purchase several new batteries each year to help keep their batteries fresh.
+* Teams should consider purchasing several new batteries each year to help keep their batteries fresh.
 Elimination matches can require many batteries and there may not be enough time to recharge.

 .. image:: images/robot-battery/battery-cart.jpg
    :alt: A wooden bookcase like cart for storing and charging batteries.